Weslley Patati

-Weslley Pinto Batista (born 1 October 2003), known as Weslley Patati or just Patati, is a Brazilian footballer who plays as a winger for Eredivisie club AZ Alkmaar.
+Weslley Pinto Batista (born 1 October 2003), known as Weslley Patati or just Patati, is a Brazilian professional footballer who plays as a winger for Eredivisie club AZ.

 Early life

 Known as just Weslley at the time, he was born in Presidente Dutra, Maranhão, and began playing for local amateur sides.
-After not having money to buy himself boots, he borrowed ones from other people to play; as they were much bigger than his foot, he was often called Patati, a Brazilian clown from duo Patati Patatá.
+Due to not having money to buy himself boots, he borrowed ones from other people to play; as they were much bigger than his foot, he was often called Patati, a Brazilian clown from duo Patati Patatá.

 Club career

 Early career

 Patati played for local side Clube Atlético Maranhense before receiving an invitation to play for a club in Jataí, Goiás.
 After arriving in the city, he was abandoned and spent six months playing in a football school, struggling with hunger before returning to his hometown.